zbmed-semtec/hybrid-doc-relevance-training/docs/WMD.md

 ## Implemenation of the WMD

 Here, we use [Gensim’s implemenation of the WMD](https://radimrehurek.com/gensim/auto_examples/tutorials/run_wmd.html), which uses [word2vec](https://rare-technologies.com/word2vec-tutorial/) vector embeddings of words.
+Since WMD is the measure of dissimilarity, we define $(1 + WMD)^{-1}$ as similarity score.